camspiers/snap/README.md

 #### `snap.consumer.fzy.positions`

-A componentn piece of fzy that only attaches position meta data.
+A component piece of fzy that only attaches position meta data.

 ### Selectors